Endorsed by the Democratic Party

-Janani Ramachandran is a social justice lawyer, activist, and artist who has devoted her life to empowering communities who have been failed by our existing systems.
+Janani Ramachandran is a public interest attorney, activist, and artist who has devoted her life to empowering communities who have been failed by our existing systems.

 The Race for Oakland City Council

-Janani’s fearlessness in fighting for Oakland starts with six key policy principles:
+Janani’s fearlessness in fighting for Oakland starts with seven key policy principles:

 Join Fearless Janani in the Fight for Justice